DataFire/Integrations/integrations/generated/transitfeeds/README.md

 ## Definitions

 ### API401Response
-* API401Response `object`: This eleent contains information about a 401 Unauthorized error.
+* API401Response `object`: This element contains information about a 401 Unauthorized error.
   * msg `string`: Description of the error.
   * status `string` (values: INVALIDKEY, PERMISSIONDENIED): Indicates the status of this request.
   * ts `integer`: Indicates the timestamp (in number of seconds since the epoch (January 1 1970 00:00:00 GMT).

 ### API404Response
-* API404Response `object`: This eleent contains information about a 404 File Not Found error.
+* API404Response `object`: This element contains information about a 404 File Not Found error.
   * msg `string`: Description of the error.
   * status `string` (values: INVALIDMETHOD): Indicates the status of this request.
   * ts `integer`: Indicates the timestamp (in number of seconds since the epoch (January 1 1970 00:00:00 GMT).